 An integral part of Persian culture, tea was introduced to Iran through the Silk Road.
 By the 15th century, tea houses known as chaikhanehs had begun to spring up around the country.
 However, it wasn’t until the 20th century that Iranians began growing their own tea, making it an important element of social life.

 Brewed over a samovar, Iranian tea is served very strong.
 Instead of adding sugar to the drink, you’re expected to place a sugar cube between your front teeth and drink the tea through it.
-The drink is also often accompanied by a bright yellow rock candy called nabat.
+The drink may also be accompanied by a bright yellow rock candy, called nabat, that may be dissolved in the tea.

 10Argentinian Yerba Mate